ArtiomSu/Telegram-Mega-Bot/README.md

 It features the standard /notes functionality you see in other telegram bots.

+It features a built in API mostly used for restarting the bot and using the bot as a user.

 It can also interact with my [Torrent-search-API](https://github.com/ArtiomSu/Torrent-search-API) and display the results in an attractive manner.

 This bot is capable of: